Car Test Centre, England

 What learners should know about Stoke-on-Trent (Newcastle-Under-Lyme)

-- 40% first-time pass at Stoke-on-Trent (Newcastle-Under-Lyme) means roughly six in ten first-timers fail and rebook.
+• 40% first-time pass at Stoke-on-Trent (Newcastle-Under-Lyme) means roughly 6 in ten first-timers fail and rebook.
 Plan for that possibility: keep your insurance going, don't return the L-plates after the test.

-- 59.4K tests through this centre over the published window.
-At that throughput, competition for short-notice slots is constant, set up a cancellation alert and check often.
+• 59.4K tests through this centre over the published window.
+At that throughput, competition for short-notice slots is constant, so make a habit of checking the official booking page often.

-- If you missed the earlier slots at Stoke-on-Trent (Newcastle-Under-Lyme), the DVSA's official cancellation pool refreshes constantly.
-Check at off-peak times (early morning, late evening) for better odds.
+• If you missed the earlier slots at Stoke-on-Trent (Newcastle-Under-Lyme), cancellations appear on the official DVSA booking service throughout the day.
+Check at off-peak times (early morning, late evening) for the best chance of catching one.

 Other test centres nearby